meaning

 semantic space · lipamanka

-pakala describes destruction. pakala is often not intended, for example a mistake.
+pakala describes the act of destruction. pakala is often not intended, for example a mistake.
 The thing being destroyed were your expectations.
 Sometimes, when people's expectations are destroyed, they say "pakala" by itself to describe said destruction, similar to the way explatives work in other languages.
 This isn't something special that pakala does, but pakala is used this way because the situations we swear in are often situations where we've made mistakes, or when something has been destroyed. pakala can also be intentional, such as smash therapy or intentional use of explosions. pakala can also describe harm.
 If something cut my skin, I might use pakala to describe that.
 In fact, pakala merges the ideas of harm and destruction.
-In English, these concepts are given seperate words, but in toki pona, they aren't.
+In English, these concepts are given seperate words that are used based on the animacy of what they describe.

 ku translations